open-telemetry/semantic-conventions/docs/http/http-metrics.md

   if it's sent in absolute-form.
 - Port identifier of the `Host` header

-`error.id` has the following list of well-known values.
+`error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|